Public employment service

 A public employment service is a government's organization which matches employers to employees.

 History

 One of the oldest references to a public employment agency was in 1650, when Henry Robinson proposed an "Office of Addresses and Encounters" that would link employers to workers.
-The British Parliament rejected the proposal, but he himself opened such a business, although it was short-lived.
+The English Parliament rejected the proposal, but he himself opened such a business, although it was short-lived.

 Since the beginning of the twentieth century, every developed country has created a public employment agency as a way to combat unemployment and help people find work.
 In 1988, public employment services from six countries founded the World Association of Public Employment Services.
 As of 2016, 85 PES from all over the world have joined the association.

 Public employment service by country

 United Kingdom

 In the United Kingdom the first agency began in London, through the Labour Bureau (London) Act 1902, and subsequently went nationwide, a movement prompted by the Liberal government through the Labour Exchanges Act 1909.
 The present public provider of job search help is called Jobcentre Plus.